demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### microsoft-teams-channel-user-list
 ***
-Retrieve a list of members from a channel.
-Only a user who is a member of the shared channel can retrieve the channel member list.
+Retrieves a list of members from a channel.

 ##### Base Command